 Add the domains with non-Google Workspace accounts to your organization’s trusted domains list.
-To learn how, see Let users work with trusted external Google Workspace domains.
+To learn how, see Allow external sharing with only trusted domains.

-Follow the instructions to restrict sharing outside whitelisted domains.
+Follow the instructions to restrict sharing outside allowed domains.

 Make sure to select Allow users in your organization to send sharing invitations to people outside your organization who are not using a Google Account.